NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 > What are the author's main contributions?

-The author's main contribution is a new loss function aimed at training one stage object detection models that reduces the problem of class imbalancing between identifying objects in the foreground and background.
+The author's main contribution is a new loss function aimed at training one stage object detection models that reduces the problem of class imbalance between identifying objects in the foreground and background.
 Furthermore, the authors have released an example model that was trained on this loss function known as Detectron/RetinaNet.